 Athletic Department Staff

-Rocko DeLuca is in his third year as the Associate Athletic Director and Director of Development for Athletics at the University of Massachusetts.
+Rocko DeLuca is in his fifth year as the Senior Associate Athletic Director and Executive Director of Development for Athletics at the University of Massachusetts.
 In his current role, DeLuca provides direction and leadership to the UMass Athletics development unit, which includes the Minutemen Club, capital projects, scholarships, endowments, athletic fundraising events, 16 sport specific booster programs and planned gifts.
-In addition to his development responsibilities, DeLuca also serves as a member of the athletic department's senior staff and is the sports administrator for the Men's Ice Hockey Program.
+In addition to his development responsibilities, DeLuca also serves as a member of the athletic department's senior staff, football steering committee, and is the sports administrator for Men's Ice Hockey, Women's Field Hockey, and Women's Tennis programs.

 Under DeLuca's leadership, the Minutemen have undertaken several new fundraising initiatives.
 Most notably, in 2011 DeLuca and his team kicked off a major $33M fundraising campaign to enhance capital, scholarship, endowment and sport-specific funds.
-Only 18 months into the campaign, planned to conclude in 2015, the Minutemen Club has raised $13.7M, over 40% of its goal, thanks in part to the largest individual gift ($10M) to the Athletics Department and one of the largest in the history of the UMass Amherst campus.
-The anonymous lead gift was donated in support of the Champions Center - a new basketball facility for the men's and women's programs, which is one of the highlights of UMass' major facility projects.
-The campaign will also benefit the construction of a new football operations center and a new press box for McGuirk Alumni Stadium as part of the Minutemen's transition to the FBS as a member of the Mid-American Conference.
+With 18 months remaining in the campaign, the Minutemen Club has raised $23.5M, over 70% of its goal, thanks in part to the largest individual gift ($10M) to the Athletics Department and one of the largest in the history of the UMass Amherst campus.
+The lead gift was donated in support of the John Francis Kennedy Champions Center - a new basketball facility for the men's and women's programs, which is one of the highlights of UMass' major facility projects.
+The campaign also supported the construction of a new football performance center and a named gift of $2.5M for the Martin & Richard Jacboson Press & Sky Box Complex at McGuirk Alumni Stadium as part of the Minutemen's transition to the Football Bowl Subdivision.

 In his time overseeing athletics development, DeLuca also led the re-organization and re-branding of the department's annual fund for student-athlete scholarship support, now called The Minutemen Club.
 Funds raised through The Minutemen Club support the academic-related expenses of over 700 student-athletes in all 21varsity sport programs.
-The Minutemen Club works along with all sport-specific booster programs such as the Court Club, the Pond Club, the 100 Yard Club, and Lax Backers in order to best assist all of their efforts.
-In the first six months of the 2012 fiscal year, donations to the Athletic Department were up 140% with over 600 new members joining the Minutemen Club.
-DeLuca's oversight of a 114% increase in football specific gifts and a $500,000 major gift in Dec.
-2011 exemplifies the solid base of support for UMass's transition to FBS football.
+The Minutemen Club works along with all sport-specific booster programs such as the Court Club, the Gridiron Club, the Lax Backers, and Pond Club.
+In the first six months of the 2015 fiscal year, donations to the Athletic Department are up 45%, the fourth consecutive year with double-digit growth.
+DeLuca's oversight of over $5M in football specific gifts and multiple six figure gifts exemplifies the solid base of support for UMass's Football Program.

 Prior to joining the athletic department at CU, DeLuca served as a Premium Seating Executive for the Denver Broncos of the National Football League from 1999-2002.
 In this role he managed sales for all Invesco Field at Mile High premium tickets and was the sales leader in 2001-02.